gmrandazzo/libscientific/docs/Source/_build/html/_sources/GettingStartedInPython.rst.txt

 ----------------------------------

-Here an example to shows how to compute a principal component analysis on a matrix.
+Here is an example that shows to compute a principal component analysis on a matrix.

 .. literalinclude:: python_code_examples/pcaexample1.py